Copyright cocotb contributors

 _debug = "COCOTB_SCHEDULER_DEBUG" in os.environ

-def __await__(self) -> Generator[Any, Any, T]: # It's tempting to use `return (yield from self._coro)` here, # which bypasses the scheduler.
+def _add_done_callback(self, callback: Callable[["Task[ResultType]"], Any]) -> None: """Add *callback* to the list of callbacks to be run once the Task becomes "done".
+Args: callback: The callback to run once "done". .. note:: If the task is already done, calling this function will call the callback immediately. """ if self.done(): callback(self) self._done_callbacks.append(callback) def __await__(self) -> Generator[Any, Any, ResultType]: # It's tempting to use `return (yield from self._coro)` here, # which bypasses the scheduler.
 Unfortunately, this means that # we can't keep track of the result or state of the coroutine, # things which we expose in our public API.
-If you want the # efficiency of bypassing the scheduler, remove the `@coroutine` # decorator from your `async` functions. # Hand the coroutine back to the scheduler trampoline. return (yield self)
+If you want the # efficiency of bypassing the scheduler, remove the `@coroutine` # decorator from your `async` functions. # Hand the coroutine back to the scheduler trampoline. yield self return self.result()

 class _RunningTest(Task[None]): """ The result of calling a :class:`cocotb.test` decorated object.
 All this class does is change ``__name__`` to show "Test" instead of "Task". .. versionchanged:: 1.8.0 Moved to the ``cocotb.task`` module. """ _name: str = "Test" def __init__(self, inst: Coroutine[Any, Any, None], name: str) -> None: super().__init__(inst) self.__name__ = f"{type(self)._name} {name}" self.__qualname__ = self.__name__